Skip to content

 When developing your resourcing plan, keep these things in mind.

-• Involve Stakeholders: It is essential to involve stakeholders in the resource planning process to ensure that their needs and expectations are considered.
+It is essential to involve stakeholders in the resource planning process to ensure that their needs and expectations are considered.
+Moreover, a resource plan should be accessible to anyone involved in the work.
+While not all online planners allow for unlimited users, some collaborative planners like Ganttic do.

 Start Today